defi-wonderland/specs/specs/protocol/superchain-configuration.md

 - Only the `DEPENDENCY_MANAGER` role MUST be able to add a new dependency to the dependency set

-- The dependency set MUST NOT be at it's max size before adding a new dependency
+- A new chain CAN NOT be added to the dependency set once the maximum size is reached.

-- The chain ID MUST be different to the current `block.chainid`
+- The chain ID MUST be different from the current `block.chainid`

 - The same chain MUST NOT be added more than once